 This experience allows the human person to become transformed in a substantial way and hence exist in a state or condition of enlightenment.
 The highest state of health is knowing oneself as the Divine.
 However this knowing is not through intellectualization, but transcends cosmic intellect itself.

-Therefore, Kemetic Yoga is a process of mysticism.
+Kemetic Yoga is a process of mysticism.
 Anyone who aspires to God Realization through serious study and reflection, or who has achieved union with the Divine is called a mystic.
-Therefore, Mysticism is the study and practice of attaining God Realization.
-A mystic is one who undergoes the process of gaining experiential understanding of the teachings.
-This means that a certain aspect can be learned through books, DVD’s and lectures, however, the highest form of the teaching is what you gain from experiencing Nebedjer as one’s own self.
+Mysticism is the study and practice of attaining God Realization.
+A mystic undergoes the process of gaining experiential understanding of the teachings.
+A certain aspect can be learned through books, DVD’s and lectures, however, the highest form of the teaching is what you gain from experiencing Nebedjer as one’s own self.
 It is an experience that goes beyond body and mind awareness, it transcends cognition and therefore is outside the realms of the powerful but finite mind.
 To effectuate the process the mind must be made pure through the successful integration of the personality.

 Therefore, Kemetic Yoga has far reaching implications and the adoption of it as a spiritual program, under proper guidance, is a magnanimous undertaking that can yield Nehast in this very lifetime.